Code-Institute-Submissions/soconne339-soconne338-project3_FebResub/README.md

 3. 60F - I loved using the program and it left a smile on my face.
 Nice and easy to use and the jokes were hillarious

 ## Skeleton

+The program was outputted as a terminal therefore it's a single page application.
+Python was used to generate the data and stories.
+I have included a flow-chart to illustrate the program's process.

 ## Scope